SenaThenu/social-media-grower/README.md

 > \[!NOTE]
 >
 > Dynamic Follow strategically unfollows all users who don't follow back after you following them for more than the `unfollow_gap`.
 Plus, it makes sure you don't reach the maximum number of accounts you can follow.
-Still, whitelisted accounts won't be affected.
+During the process, whitelisted accounts won't be affected.

 <!-- CONTRIBUTING -->